-- (f) Computation of minimum standard by calendar year of issue. -- - (1) The interest rates used in determining the minimum standard for the valuation of the following shall be the calendar year statutory valuation interest rates as defined in this section:
+- (f) Computation of minimum standard by calendar year of issue. - - (1) The interest rates used in determining the minimum standard for the valuation of the following shall be the calendar year statutory valuation interest rates as defined in this section: - (A) All life insurance policies issued in a particular calendar year, on or after the operative date of §33-13-30(g) of this code, as amended; - (B) All individual annuity and pure endowment contracts issued in a particular calendar year on or after January 1, 1982; - (C) All annuities and pure endowments purchased in a particular calendar year on or after January 1, 1982, under group annuity and pure endowment contracts; and - (D) The net increase, if any, in a particular calendar year after January 1, 1982, in amounts held under guaranteed interest contracts.

-of ten years or less;

-327 (A) All life insurance policies issued in a particular calendar year, on or after the operative 328 date of §33-13-30(g) of this code, as amended; 329 (B) All individual annuity and pure endowment contracts issued in a particular calendar 330 year on or after January 1, 1982; 331 (C) All annuities and pure endowments purchased in a particular calendar year on or after 332 January 1, 1982, under group annuity and pure endowment contracts; and 333 (D) The net increase, if any, in a particular calendar year after January 1, 1982, in amounts 334 held under guaranteed interest contracts.
-335 (2) Calendar year statutory valuation interest rates 336 (A) The calendar year statutory valuation interest rates, I, shall be determined as follows 337 and the results rounded to the nearer one quarter of one percent: 338 (i) For life insurance: I =.03 + W(R103) + W/2(R209) 339 (ii) For single premium immediate annuities and for annuity benefits involving life 340 contingencies arising from other annuities with cash settlement options and from guaranteed 341 interest contracts with cash settlement options: $I = .03 + W(R1)03$) $I = .03 + W(R03)$ 342 Where R1 is the lesser of R and .09; R2 is the greater of R and .09; R is the reference 343 interest rate defined in this subsection; and W is the weighting factor defined in this section 344 subsection; 345 (iii) For other annuities with cash settlement options and guaranteed interest contracts 346 with cash settlement options, valued on an issue-year basis, except as stated in subparagraph 347 (ii) of this paragraph, the formula for life insurance stated in subparagraph (i) of this paragraph 348 shall apply to annuities and guaranteed interest contracts with guarantee durations in excess of 349 ten years and the formula for single premium immediate annuities stated in subparagraph (ii) of this paragraph shall apply to annuities and guaranteed interest contracts with guarantee duration
+- (2) Calendar year statutory valuation interest rates. - - (A) The calendar year statutory valuation interest rates, I, shall be determined as follows and the results rounded to the nearer one quarter of one percent: - (i) For life insurance: I = .03 + W(R1 .03) + W/2(R2 .09); - (ii) For single premium immediate annuities and for annuity benefits involving life contingencies arising from other annuities with cash settlement options and from guaranteed interest contracts with cash settlement options: I = .03 + W(R .03)

-10 or less .50

-More than 20.35

-More than 10, but not more than 20.45
+Where R1 is the lesser of R and .09; R2 is the greater of R and .09; R is the reference interest rate defined in this subsection; and W is the weighting factor defined in this subsection;